jameso12/txtIt/README.md

 a change to the app.

 Since my main goal as of now is to make the app use postgresql as a database, i will be focusing on learning about that.
+I will be following along the video https://www.youtube.com/watch?v=w25ea_I89iM to get my database set and running on my development eviroment and will als use this video to see how to deploe the final project.